phidatahq/phidata/README.md

 </a>
 </p>

 Phidata is a toolkit for building AI powered software.
-It provides:
-- Pre-built templates for AI Apps.
+It enables you to build:
+- **RAG Apps**: Connect LLMs to your knowledge base and build context-aware applications.
+- **Autonomous Apps**: Give LLMs the ability to call functions and build autonomous applications.
+- **Multi-Modal Apps**: Build apps that can process text, images, audio and video.
+- **Workflow Specific AI**: Build AI for specific workflows like data engineering, customer support, sales, marketing, etc.

+It achieves this by providing:
-- Building blocks: `Conversations`, `Agents`, `KnowledgeBase`, `Storage`
+- Building blocks: `Conversations`, `Tools`, `Agents`, `KnowledgeBase`, `Storage`
-- Tools: `FastApi`, `Django`, `Streamlit`, `PgVector`
+- Tools for serving AI Apps: `FastApi`, `Django`, `Streamlit`, `PgVector`
-- Infrastructure: `Docker`, `AWS`
+- Infrastructure for running AI Apps: `Docker`, `AWS`

+To simplify development further, phidata provides pre-built templates for common use-cases that you can clone and run with 1 command.

+## 🎯 Goal: Provide a paved path to production-ready AI

-## 🎯 Motivation
+## ✨ Motivation

 Most AI Apps are built as a house of cards because engineers have to build the Software, Application and Infrastructure layer separately and then glue them together.
-This leads to technical debt and makes it hard to build production-grade AI Apps.
+This leads to brittle systems that are hard to productionize and maintain.

-Phidata bridges the 3 layers of software development and provides production-ready templates for AI Apps that you can run with 1 command.
+Phidata bridges the 3 layers of software development and provides a paved path to production-ready AI.

 ## 🚀 How it works